skilld-labs/zen/README.txt

   of the root zen/ folder.
 For example, the zen_classic sub-folder contains the files for the Zen Classic sub-theme.

-  1. Copy the SUBTHEME folder and rename it to be your new sub-theme.
-IMPORTANT:
+  1. Copy the STARTERKIT folder and rename it to be your new sub-theme.
-     Only lowercase letters and underscores should be used.
+     IMPORTANT: Only lowercase letters and underscores should be used.

-     For example, copy the zen/SUBTHEME folder and rename it as zen/foo.
+     For example, copy the zen/STARTERKIT folder and rename it as zen/foo.

-  2. Rename the SUBTHEME.info file to the name of your new sub-theme.
+  2. Rename the STARTERKIT.info file to the name of your new sub-theme.

-     For example, rename the zen/foo/SUBTHEME.info file to zen/foo/foo.info.
+     For example, rename the zen/foo/STARTERKIT.info file to zen/foo/foo.info.

   3. If you want a liquid layout for your theme, copy the layout-liquid.css from the zen folder and place it in your sub-theme's folder.
 If you want a